• Skip to main content

 How to prepare the persimmons

-Simply peel and roughly chop the persimmon then puree it (I use a stick blender to do this).
+To make this persimmon bread simply roughly chop the persimmon then puree it and make the recipe (there is no need to peel the fruit).
 You can prepare it a few hours in advance, place in an airtight container and refrigerate.
 Take it out of the fridge 30 minutes before making the bread.

 Step-by-step recipe instructions

-5. Add the flour mixture, pecans and stir just to combine.
-Do NOT overstir.
+6. Combine: Add the flour mixture and stir in using a whisk just to combine.
+Do not overstir.

-Persimmon bread batter in loaf pan lined with parchment paper.
+Top down close-up view of persimmon bread batter in loaf pan lined with parchment.

 Serving suggestions

-Enjoy this spiced persimmon bread on its own as a snack, healthier dessert or for breakfast with a cup of coffee or tea.
-Also delicious with cream cheese or butter, sliced banana and a drizzle of honey.
+Enjoy this spiced persimmon fruit bread on as a snack, for breakfast, either on its own or with cottage cheese, cream cheese, sliced banana and a drizzle of honey.
+Perfect with a cup of coffee, tea or a glass of milk.

 • Batter: Do NOT overstir the batter.
 Stop stirring as soon as the dry ingredients have been incorporated.
 The mixture should be lumpy.